 5260 Leg, limitation of flexion of:

-Hearing loss is the third most common service-connected condition, affecting more than 1.4 million veterans in 2022.
+Hearing loss is the fourth most common service-connected condition, affecting 1.49 million veterans in 2023.

 To receive a rating for hearing loss, veterans must obtain an evaluation from a licensed audiologist.
 Evaluations are done without hearing aids.
 The results of these tests will be used to determine a rating between 0% and 100% under diagnostic code 6100.